• Home |

 Reloading ammo

-Reloading is another way to save money on ammo, but it costs more upfront if you still need a reloading press and all the supplies.
+Reloading is another way to save money on ammo, but it costs more upfront if you need a reloading equipment and all the supplies.
+You'll achieve the lowest possible cost per round once you've purchased them, though.

+Handloading won't just let you fine-tune the ideal cartridge for your particular rifle.
 By reloading and buying in bulk, you can maximize your savings.
-First, purchase quality bulk ammo that doesn't have steel casings.
-Then take it to the range and have fun!
-Next, collect your spent brass, bring it home, and reload it.
+First, purchase bulk brass-cased ammo.
+Then take it to the range and have fun.
+Finally, collect your spent brass, bring it home, and reload it.

 Brief History of the 6.5mm Grendel

 Alexander Arms introduced the 6.5mm Grendel at the 2004 SHOT Show.
-Bill Alexander developed it as an intermediate caliber that would outperform the 5.56x45 round and would be effective up to 800 yards.
-It also needed to be chambered in the AR-15 platform.
+Bill Alexander developed it as an intermediate cartridge that would outperform the 5.56x45 , be effective up to 800 yards, and function in the AR-15 platform.

 This round does not require as much powder to generate the amounts of energy found in similar cartridges, which results in less recoil and longer barrel life.

-However, in collaboration with Hornady Ammunition, Alexander Arms registered the 6.5 Grendel with SAAMI in 2010.
-Allowing other manufacturers to create and sell 6.5 Grendel ammo greatly expanded the cartridge's reach.
+However, in collaboration with Hornady, Alexander Arms registered the 6.5 Grendel with SAAMI in 2010, thus allowing other manufacturers to create and sell 6.5 Grendel ammo and greatly expanding its reach.

-As the 6.5 Grendel is still a relatively new cartridge on the market, it has developed a dedicated following who enjoy the terminal ballistics of a 308 Winchester without upgrading to an AR-10.
+Although it is still a relatively new cartridge, the 6.5 Grendel has developed a dedicated following who enjoy the terminal ballistics similar to that of a 308 Winchester without having to upgrade to an AR-10.

-With incredible long-range capability, extended barrel life, and MOA-level accuracy, the 6.5 Grendel is an excellent choice if you want to upgrade your AR-15 platform to something with more stopping power than a 223 Rem with similar recoil.
+Its long-range capability, extended barrel life and MOA-level accuracy make the 6.5 Grendel an excellent choice if you want to upgrade your AR-15 platform to something with more stopping power than a 223 Rem with similar recoil.

 Parting Shots